bogiebro/sting/README.md

 The context panel will also show the callstack for the selected invocation below the list of invocations.
 Clicking on a line in the callstack will move the user's cursor to that line of the program.

-### Widgets

-Tests and functions can also be re-triggered if any of their inputs come from an interactive widget.
+**Widgets**: Tests and functions can also be re-triggered if any of their inputs come from an interactive widget.
 These will be very similar to the interactive widgets in IPython notebooks.
 A special python library can be imported, something like `from sting.widgets import slider`.
 Definitions can then be of the form `x=slider(min=0, max=10)`.

-## Documentation

-A separate window in the editor shows formatted docstrings for the function under the cursor.
-It also shows any pipe-statements (and associated outputs) in *view* that involve this function.

-## Remote Execution

-Pipe statements can also specify that a remote server should execute the line instead.
+**Remote Execution**: Pipe statements can also specify that a remote server should execute the line instead.
 This can be useful when the computation requires specialized hardware unavailable locally, or otherwise performs environment-sensitive IO.
 Remote servers will need to have a Sting instance listening on the relevant port.
 The syntax will be something like

 ```python
 |@remote_name do_gpu_computation()
 ```

 Inline results, callstacks in the context panel, and indicators in the gutter will all be displayed for remote executions exactly the same way as they are for local executions.